Mimi-Soleil/web-site/README.md

-# Mimi Soleil - Site Web Officiel
+# Mimi Soleil - Official Website

-Bienvenue sur le site officiel de **Mimi Soleil** — créatrice de vidéos éducatives en français pour les tout-petits !

-Ce site présente :

-- 🎶 Des chansons et des contes en français
+Welcome to the official website of **Mimi Soleil** — creator of educational French videos for young children!

+This site features:

+- 🎶 French songs and stories
-- 🎥 Les vidéos YouTube les plus populaires
+- 🎥 The most popular YouTube videos
-- ✍️ Un blog pour les parents
+- ✍️ A blog for parents
-- 💬 Des témoignages de familles du monde entier
+- 💬 Testimonials from families around the world

 ---

-## 🚀 Technologies Utilisées
+## 🚀 Technologies Used

 - **HTML5**
 - **TailwindCSS**
 - **Vanilla JavaScript**
 - **Lucide Icons**
 - **Netlify Functions** (serverless API)
-- **Substack** (intégration du blog)
+- **Substack** (blog integration)
-- **YouTube API** (pour charger dynamiquement les vidéos)
+- **YouTube API** (to dynamically load videos)

 ---

-## 📂 Structure du projet
+## 📂 Project Structure

 \```
-/images → Images du site (logo, héros, arrière-plan, etc.)
+/images → Site images (logo, hero, background, etc.)
-/netlify/functions → Fonctions serverless pour l'API YouTube index.html → Fichier principal du site
+/netlify/functions → Serverless functions for YouTube API index.html → Main site file
-main.js → JavaScript principal (chargement dynamique)
+main.js → Main JavaScript (dynamic loading)
-tailwind.config.js (si nécessaire plus tard)
+tailwind.config.js (if needed later)
 \```

 ---

-## 📦 Installation locale
+## 📦 Local Installation

-1. Clonez ce dépôt :
+1. Clone this repository:
    \`\`\`bash
-   git clone <url-du-repo>
+   git clone <repo-url>
-   cd nom-du-dossier
+   cd project-folder
    \`\`\`

-2. Installez Netlify CLI si ce n'est pas déjà fait :
+2. Install the Netlify CLI if you don't have it yet:
    \`\`\`bash
    npm install -g netlify-cli
    \`\`\`

-3. Configurez votre fichier `.env` :
+3. Set up your `.env` file:
    \`\`\`bash
-   YOUTUBE_API_KEY=VotreCléAPIYouTube
+   YOUTUBE_API_KEY=YourYouTubeAPIKey
    \`\`\`

-4. Lancez le serveur local :
+4. Start the local server:
    \`\`\`bash
    netlify dev
    \`\`\`

-Le site sera disponible sur [http://localhost:8888](http://localhost:8888).
+The site will be available at [http://localhost:8888](http://localhost:8888).

 ---

-## 🌎 Déploiement
+## 🌎 Deployment

-Le site est conçu pour être déployé facilement via **Netlify**.
+The site is designed to be easily deployed via **Netlify**.

 ---

-## ✨ À faire
+## ✨ To-Do

-- [ ] Ajouter un favicon
+- [ ] Add a favicon
-- [ ] Optimiser les images
+- [ ] Optimize images
-- [ ] Ajouter un effet d'animation subtile sur les nuages
+- [ ] Add subtle cloud animation
-- [ ] Optimisation SEO de base (titre, description, balises OpenGraph)
+- [ ] Basic SEO optimization (title, description, OpenGraph tags)

 ---

-## 🧡 Remerciements
+## 🧡 Thanks

-Merci à toutes les familles qui soutiennent **Mimi Soleil** !
-Ce site est construit avec soin pour continuer à apporter musique, histoires et rires aux petits explorateurs francophones du monde entier.
+Thanks to all the families who support **Mimi Soleil**!
+This site is lovingly built to continue bringing music, stories, and laughter to young French-speaking explorers around the world.

 ---